A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Introduction

-On the other hand, going back to the fundamental papers \cite{Ha,LL,Su}, there is also a basic theory of magnetic Schr\"odinger operators for discrete graphs, and in the last years an extensive amount of research for these operators has been carried out into various directions.
+Going back to the fundamental papers \cite{Ha,LL,Su}, there is also a basic theory of magnetic Schr\"odinger operators for discrete graphs.
+In the last years an extensive amount of research for these operators has been carried out into various directions.
 Let us only mention here that basic spectral properties and Kato's inequality have been proven in \cite{DM}, for a Hardy inequality see \cite{Gol}, for approximation results of spectral invariants see \cite{MSY, MY}, and for weak Bloch theory see \cite{HS}.
 Recently there has been a strong focus on the question of essential self-adjointness of magnetic Schr\"odinger operators \cite{CdVT-HT,Gol,Mi,Mi2,MT,Sus}.

-Noticing now that the Markov processes corresponding to free Laplacians on discrete graphs are jump processes (which have very special path properties), and that in this setting magnetic potentials are typically defined as functions on the underlying set of edges, one might hope that it is possible to get a proper notion of line integrals in this setting, which produces a probabilistic representation of the underlying magnetic Schr\"odinger semigroups.
+On discrete graphs the Markov processes corresponding to free Laplacians are jump processes (which have very special path properties), and magnetic potentials are typically defined as functions on the underlying set of edges.
+So, one might hope that it is possible to get a proper notion of line integrals in this setting, which produces a probabilistic representation of the magnetic Schr\"odinger semigroups.
 The main result of this paper, a Feynman-Kac-It\^{o} type formula for discrete graphs, precisely states that this is possible.

+Unfortunately, so far all proposed settings for discrete magnetic Schr\"odinger operators are somewhat tailored to their specific applications and, thus, are often rather restrictive.
+In particular, a general and systematic treatment of the question, when the operators can actually be defined as genuine self-adjoint operators, seems to be missing.